 Fortunately, there are resources that can help with treatment costs.
 Charitable organizations provide grants, when funds are available.
 Find alternatives with better odds of success.

 Artificial insemination is one of the most commonly used first-line infertility treatments.
-The costs are low compared to the most advanced alternatives, so paying for the procedure is not a huge concern for those who conceive.
+The costs are low compared to the alternatives, so paying for the procedure is not a huge concern.

-However, anyone thinking about getting pregnant should consider more than just the out of pocket costs on that one treatments.
+However, you should consider more than just the out of pocket costs on that one treatment.
 Your opportunity to purchase important coverage for the intended consequence evaporates with you big fat positive.

-Supplemental health insurance companies provide policies that may claims payments when infertility treatments succeed.
+Supplemental health insurance may pay claims when infertility treatments succeed.
 Most companies will not provide direct coverage for infertility, but indirect options abound.

 Two policies can help.
 Short-term disability replaces income when mom is unable to work.
 Hospital indemnity covers her hospitalization, and addresses premature birth risks.